Take time from your visit to Tenerife to explore the peaceful haven of the Botanical Garden in Puerto de la Cruz.

 And of course there are dragon trees on show as well.

-Some of the trees that we saw were totally unfamiliar to me, like this Screwpine – pandanus utilis bory.
+Some of the trees that I saw were totally unfamiliar to me, like this Screwpine – pandanus utilis bory.

 It’s native to Madagascar and despite its common name, it is actually more closely related to grasses and orchids.
 It has a system of stilt roots that emerge from the stem.
 These help to keep it securely upright, especially on sand or unstable ground.